TheStatsProject/LMPF/docs/source/My-art2.rst

 76|
 77| ---
 78|
-79| *All visualizations are interactive—hover, zoom, and explore trends in automation!*
+79| *All visualizations are interactive—hover, zoom, and explore trends in automation important!*
 80|